When most Westerners think of “eating utensils” they think of spoons, forks, knives, and, maybe, sporks. What if there was a better option?

 Both of these factors result in people choosing foods with an overall lower glycemic index and can help with weight loss.
 As an added bonus, smaller bites also reduce the risk of choking.

-Using chopsticks can also improve coordination and fine motor skills, especially in children.
+Using chopsticks can also improve coordination, dexterity and fine motor skills, especially in children.
 Using chopsticks is sometimes a form of rehabilitation therapy for people with injuries, nerve damage, or burns on their hands.
-If you think chopsticks might aid in your injury recovery, it may be worth it to talk with your physical or occupational therapist.
+If you think these might aid in your injury recovery, it may be worth it to talk with your physical or occupational therapist.
 After all, using chopsticks requires more than 30 muscles to work together!

 For best results, treat reusable chopsticks like any high-quality cookware or utensil.
-You should wash them immediately after use in warm water.
+You should wash them immediately after eating or cooking and use warm water.
 Even if they are dishwasher safe, they will last longer if you wash them by hand.
 Dry off the chopsticks and store them in a dry place.
-You will also want to keep your chopsticks together since it is considered rude in some cultures to use chopsticks that do not match.
+You will also want to keep your chopsticks together since it is considered rude in some cultures to use chopsticks away that do not match.
 A storage bag may help with that.

-Learning to use chopsticks can seem daunting, but it is actually not that difficult!
-Follow these easy steps, and you will be eating chopsticks like a pro in no time!
+Learning to use chopsticks might be daunting, but it is actually not that difficult!
+Follow these easy guide, as this will improve your dexterity with chopsticks while eating.
+You’ll be like a pro in no time!

 - Place one of the chopsticks in your dominant hand and let it rest horizontally on the space between your thumb and index finger and the top joint of your ring finger.
 The pointed tip should be pointing towards your other hand.